objektwerks/scalablytyped/README.md

 >To accommodate ***all*** Chart.js registrable components, registrar.Registrar will ***require*** additional work.

 >Currently, this project supports ChartType.bar, ChartType.line and ChartType.pie.
-Simply edited the ChartType in App.
+Simply edited the ChartType in objektwerks.App.

->I suspect the ScalaJs community ***needs*** a custom Chart.js component - to help developers avoid these and other Chart.js pitfalls.

 Install
 -------